yesodweb/yesodweb.com-content/blog/2014/10/classy-base-prelude.md

 Some have expressed being surprised to learn about what is going on in the Haskell libraries committee at a late stage.
 On the other hand, I doubt that hearing more objections earlier would actually be helpful, because the libraries process has not learned from GHC.

-Take a look at the extensive documentation around proposed changes to improve Haskell's [https://ghc.haskell.org/trac/ghc/wiki/Records](record system).
+Take a look at the extensive documentation around proposed changes to improve Haskell's [record system](https://ghc.haskell.org/trac/ghc/wiki/Records).
 Creating a solution to Haskell's problem with records was a very difficult process.
 There were several designs that looked good in a rough sketch form, but that had issues when explored in thorough detail on the wiki.
 More importantly, the wiki helped summarize and explain a discussion that was extremely laborious to read and impossible to understand by looking through a mail list.